lf-lang/embedded-lab/docs/src/InstallingPicoTools.md

 # Installing Raspberry Pi Pico Tools

-These instructions are adapted from the [Pololu instructions](../lib/pololu-3pi-2040-robot/c/README.md).
+If you use Nix as explained in the [installation instructions](./Installation.md), then you should not need to manually install the Raspberry Pi Pico SDK.
+But just in case, we provide here instructions adapted from the [Pololu instructions](../lib/pololu-3pi-2040-robot/c/README.md).
 See also the [GNU ARM installation instructions](https://developer.arm.com/downloads/-/arm-gnu-toolchain-downloads)

 ## Set the PICO\_SDK\_PATH Environment Variable